BloomTech-Labs/labspt2-investor-data-app/README.md

 ## Heroku Variables

-Our Heroku backend lives at https://backwoods-tracker.herokuapp.com.
+Our Heroku backend lives at [https://pickemm.herokuapp.com/](https://pickemm.herokuapp.com/).

-Make sure you define the `JWT_SECRET`, `NODE_ENV` variables in the Heroku dashboard.
+Make sure you define the `JWT_SECRET` and `NODE_ENV` variables in the Heroku dashboard.

 ## Deployment